fragaria/karmen-docs/docs/faq.md

 ## How does the network scanning work?

-The optional discovery mode is [scanning](https://linux.die.net/man/1/arp-scan>) a configured network interface for all devices and tries to call the common HTTP(S) ports to discover a known 3D printer service such as OctoPrint.
-If it finds one, it adds it automatically to Karmen.
-This feature is not available in the cloud mode.
+Auto discovery uses the arp-scan.
+See more info on [printers](printers.md?id=automatic-printer-discovery).

 ## How can I add a password protected Octoprint?

 OctoPrint's protected instances can be communicated with by using an API token that you can add to each printer on its settings screen.
-See [Connecting OctoPrint section](connection-your-devices.md?id=connecting-octoprint-enabled-devices) for further information.
+See [Adding an OctoPrint device](printers.md?id=adding-an-octoprint-device) entry for further information.

 ## Can I run more Karmen instances on a single machine?